 Once you're an adult, nothing's better than having your mom as your best friend — someone you can hang out with, confide in, etc. But if she relied on you too heavily when you were a kid, and either tried to be your friend or expected too much of you, it may account for the anxiety you now have as an adult.

 As licensed psychologist Kate Balestrieri, PsyD, CSAT-S tells Bustle, "When this happens, children often feel a mix of privilege and overwhelm to be there for their mom, which can result in a hero complex, an absence of a distinct sense of self, poor boundaries, and chronic and debilitating anxiety in adult relationships."
 This is another issue that's often best dealt with in therapy.

 "One major way your mother could have increased your chances of having anxiety is being overly critical of you," GinaMarie Guarino, LMHC, a licensed mental health counselor, tells Bustle.
 "Being criticized, minimized, put down, and dismissed at a young age are all major ways people develop anxiety in adulthood."

-The good news is, you can re-build your self-esteem as an adult.
+The good thing is, you can re-build your self-esteem as an adult.
 By surrounding yourself with positive people, and seeking advice from a therapist or other loved ones, it will be possible to move past this type of negativity.